Twilio Pay Connectors: How to Connect Any Payment Provider to Twilio

 5. Tokenises the card for future use (if configured)

 The caller stays on the line throughout.
-The agent — human or AI — never hears the card details.
+The agent, human or AI, never hears the card details.

-The Problem With Twilio's Default Connectors
+The Problem With Twilio's Generic Connector

 Twilio ships with a handful of generic Pay Connectors.
 They work, but they have significant limitations: